 Why Real Estate Is Still Accessible to Beginners With a Tight Budget

-The market has changed.
 Ten years ago, your main options were to save a large down payment or stay out.
-Today, the number of low-entry vehicles available to retail investors has multiplied significantly.
-The question is no longer whether you can enter the market with limited funds.
-The question is which strategy fits your specific situation.
+Today, retail investors have access to far more low-entry options.
+The question is no longer whether you can start with limited funds.
+It is which strategy fits your situation.

 How Much Money Do You Actually Need to Start?

-The honest answer depends entirely on which strategy you choose.
+It depends on your strategy.
 Here is a concrete breakdown:

 - REITs via brokerage accounts: $1 to $500, depending on the share price or platform